 By specifying THK’s innovative ballscrews, AddisonMcKee successfully reduced the size of its latest tube-bending machine, while increasing controllability and slashing energy consumption.
 Although some believe bigger is better, others consider smaller sizes more appealing.
-Mobile phone manufacturers, microchip producers and personal computer designers have all seen the extreme benefits of going small.
+Mobile phone manufacturers, microchip producers and personal computer designers have all seen the extreme benefits of going small with compact automation components.

 In the world of original equipment manufacturers, however, power, accuracy and reliability prevail, although relative downsizing is increasingly being seen as a way of effectively differentiating products.